Thrasherop/FinalProject/README.md

 ## Getting Started
 ---
-[how to install and run the program]
+Make sure you have Python 3 set up.
+Then, install the arcade module using:
+    `pip3 install arcade`

 ## Project Structure
 ---